bitwisecook/vscode-iRule/README.md

 # F5 Networks iRule Extension

 F5 Networks iRule extension for Visual Studio Code.
-This extension gives TCL based iRule language support for Visual Studio Code including syntax and intelliSense support for iRule events, commands and statements
+This extension gives TCL based iRule language support for Visual Studio Code including syntax and intelliSense support for iRule events, commands and statements.

+This is based on the work by https://github.com/yigituslu/vscode-iRule

 ## Release Notes